How to Paint Laminate Floors: Skip the $3K Bill and DIY It Right

 How to Paint Laminate Flooring Without Sanding

-This segment is also for the folks who have asked us “Can I paint laminate flooring without sanding”.
+This section is for folks who've asked us "Can I paint laminate flooring without sanding?"

-Though it is totally not recommended, you can paint the floor without sanding.
+Though it's totally not recommended, you can paint the floor without sanding.

-If your floor is made from a very hard type of wood or the lamination coating is highly durable and can’t be sanded effectively, this could be your only choice.
+If your floor is made from very hard wood or the lamination coating is highly durable and can't be sanded effectively, this might be your only option.

-Here’s the good news: the painting steps are completely similar to the ones above (without the sanding step, of course).
-Prep the floor as normal, prime it, paint it with normal laminate flooring paint, then seal it.
+Here's the good news: the painting steps are completely similar to the ones above (minus the sanding step, of course).
+Prep the floor as normal, prime it, paint it with regular laminate flooring paint, then seal it.

-Depending on the composition of your floor, the lack of sanding could make scuffs and scratches appear more quickly.
-The color might also dull faster, too.
+Depending on your floor's composition, the lack of sanding could make scuffs and scratches appear more quickly.
+The color might also dull faster.

 How to Update Laminate Flooring

-With the basic painting steps finished, this segment will show you how to update and style your floor while you’re repainting it.
+With the basic painting steps covered, this section will show you how to update and style your floor while repainting.

 How to Whitewash Laminate Flooring

-Whitewashing will give your floor (and the rest of the house) a very attractive rustic look.
-The process of applying it is fairly simple.
+Whitewashing will give your floor (and the rest of your house) a very attractive rustic look.
+The process is fairly simple.

 Step 1: Prep the Floor and Apply Primer As Usual

-Go through the normal preparation steps for the floor, then apply the primer.
+Go through the normal floor preparation steps, then apply primer.
 Let it dry.

 Step 2: Mix the Whitewash

 In a can of warm water, mix masonry lime with table salt.
-Stir until everything coalesces.
+Stir until everything dissolves.

-That is the traditional recipe.
-Alternatively, you can also mix latex paint in an off-white color together with warm water until it turns into a cream-like substance.
-Painting the floor using this mixture will also give your floor the same feeling as traditional whitewash.
+That's the traditional recipe.
+Alternatively, you can also mix latex paint in an off-white color with warm water until it turns into a cream-like consistency.
+Painting the floor with this mixture will give you the same effect as traditional whitewash.

 Step 3: Apply the Whitewash

-Use a roller with an extendable handle to cover up the floor with the whitewash like you would with normal paint.
+Use a roller with an extendable handle to cover the floor with whitewash just like you would with regular paint.
 Wait overnight for it to dry.

 Step 4: Apply Varnish

-The layer of whitewash should be sealed up with varnish.
-We recommend using a water-based latex varnish for the job.
+The whitewash layer should be sealed with varnish.
+We recommend using water-based latex varnish for the job.

-Use a paint brush to apply the first layer, then leave it for a couple of hours until it fully dries out.
+Use a paintbrush to apply the first layer, then leave it for a couple of hours until it fully dries.
 Apply the second layer of varnish immediately afterward.

 Give the floor around a full day to cure, then it'll be ready!